 Most recently, Susan completed the dog training professional course offered by Karen Pryor Academy and has become a KPA-CPT (or certified professional trainer).
 All of Susan’s dogs love working and she loves working with them.
 It is this joy of training that motivates her to teach others the foundational knowledge of positive reinforcement and clicker training.

-Intern - Noah Rockland
+Trainer - Noah Rockland

 Noah has had a lifelong love and fascination with animals of all kinds